carolynholzman/analysis/is-google-cracking-down-on-listicles/index.md

 ![][image8]

+This is the past year visibility for the blog section of an enterprise site that is not known for abusing AI created content.
+It's getting challenging for the logic to hold that such declines in visibility signal are the general sign of abusing the use of AI generated content.

+In the case above, the TOC links were used for general content purposes.

+The enterprise sites which contain **MORE** of these TOC/Listicle links on more of their pages according to visibility date have been feeling this loss of visibility for a long time.

+New sites that started up in recent months are publishing articles claiming “The AI Did It To These Other Sites” while using TOC links themselves.
+Regrettably, it is only a matter of time before they themselves will experience the rise and fall in their visibility.

 ## Classic Helpful Content Response

 I have an analysis paper that I published (paid) in Spring of 2024 which details how I arrived at the conclusion that [Helpful Content System is topical in nature](https://www.americanwaymedia.com/decoding-googles-helpful-content-system/) and classifies domains by measuring the semantic meaning of all pages as a collection in relation to each other.